Boberkraft/decidim/README.md

 PESEL (en.
 Universal Electronic System for Registration of the Population) is the national identification number used in Poland.

-Two validations occur inside the application.
+Two types of validations of pesel occur inside the application.
 ### Length
 Lenght of pesel is implemented using `ActiveModel::Validations::PresenceValidator` which adds specialized error message when to toe object when it detects anomalym.

-### Poprawność Peselu
+### Pesel
 Control sum checking and pesel validation is delegated to the externals library under the MIT `https: // github.com / macuk / pesel` license.
 It is well tested and works well, so there is no need for addidional work.